King John's Castle (Limerick)

 King John's Castle (Caisleán Luimnigh) also known as Limerick Castle is a 13th-century castle located on King's Island in Limerick, Ireland, next to the River Shannon.
-Although the site dates back to 922 when the Vikings lived on the Island, the castle itself was built on the orders of King John in 1200.
-One of the best preserved Norman castles in Europe, the walls, towers and fortifications remain today and are visitor attractions.
+Although the site dates back to 922 when the Vikings lived on the Island, the castle itself was built on the orders of King John of England in 1200.
+Some of the external walls, towers and fortifications remain, and the site is open for visitors.
 The remains of a Viking settlement were uncovered during archaeological excavations at the site in 1900.

-Before the Castle
+The castle experienced five sieges during the 17th century.
+The walls were severely damaged during the 1642 siege when the castle was occupied by Protestants fleeing the Irish Rebellion of 1641 and was besieged by an Irish Confederate force under Garret Barry.

+Between 2011 and 2013, the castle underwent a €5.7 million redevelopment to improve the visitor facilities of the castle.
+Among the improvements were a modern visitor centre, interactive exhibitions with computer generated animations, and a cafe.

+Viking settlement

 The Viking sea-king, Tomrair mac Ailchi, built the first permanent Viking stronghold on Inis Sibhtonn (King's Island) in 922.
 He used the base to raid the length of the River Shannon from Lough Derg to Lough Ree, pillaging ecclesiastical settlements.
 In 937 the Limerick Vikings clashed with those of Dublin on Lough Ree and were defeated.
 In 943 they were defeated again when the chief of the local Dalcassian clan joined with Ceallachán, king of Munster and the Limerick Vikings were forced to pay tribute to the clans.
 The power of the Vikings never recovered, and they were reduced to the level of a minor clan, however often playing pivotal parts in the endless power struggles of the next few centuries.

+Domnall Mór Ua Briain burned the settlement to the ground in 1174 in a bid to keep it from the hands of the Anglo-Normans.
+After he died in 1194, the Anglo-Normans captured the area in 1195 under John, Lord of Ireland.
+In 1197, Limerick was given its first charter and its first mayor, Adam Sarvant, by Richard I of England.